Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     ![](./media/image27.jpeg)

+### Print Hello World

-To send the \"Hello World\" string to the UART0 peripheral, follow these steps:
+To send the "Hello World" string to the UART0 peripheral, follow these steps:

-1. Open the Vitis IDE and set the workspace path to your project file, which in this example is `C:\\edt`.
+1. Open the Vitis IDE and set the workspace path to your project file, which in this example is `C:\edt`.

-    Alternately, you can open the Vitis IDE with a default workspace and later switch it to the correct workspace by selecting **File→ Switch Workspace** and then selecting the workspace.
+    Alternately, if Vitis IDE is already open, you can switch it to the correct workspace by selecting **File→ Switch Workspace** and then selecting the workspace.

-2. Open a serial communication utility for the COM port assigned on your system.
-The Vitis IDE provides a serial terminal utility, which will be used throughout the tutorial; select **Window→ Show View→ Terminal** to open it.
+2. Open your preferred serial communication utility for the COM port.

+   The Vitis IDE provides a serial terminal utility.
+We will use it throughout the tutorial; select **Window→ Show View→ Terminal** to open it.

+   ***Note***: On Linux, you'll need root previliage to use UART.

 3. Click the **Connect** button to set the serial configuration and connect it.